kyma-project/kyma/components/compass-runtime-agent/README.md

 The Compass Runtime Agent has the following parameters:
 - **controllerSyncPeriod** is the time period between resyncing existing resources.
 Provide it in seconds.
 The default value is `60`.
 - **minimalConfigSyncTime** is the minimal time between synchronizing the configuration.
 Provide it in seconds.
 The default value is `300`.
-- **integrationNamespace** is the namespaces in which the resources are created.
-The default namespace is `kyma-integration`.
+- **integrationNamespace** is the Namespaces in which the resources are created.
+The default Namespace is `kyma-integration`.
 - **gatewayPort** is the Application Gateway port.
 The default port is `8080`.
 - **insecureConfigurationFetch** specifies whether to fetch the configuration with disabled TLS verification.
 The default value is `false`.
 - **uploadServiceUrl** is the URL of the upload service.
 By default, it is an empty string.